What to Expect in a Business Management Program

 Before you enroll somewhere, you want to be sure this kind of program will offer you the skills you want to develop.
 A degree is often a great move for your career prospects—but you’d like to graduate with the skills that will position you to thrive in business management roles.

 So what are employers looking for?
 We analyzed almost 900,000 business management-related job postings from the last year to find out which skills employers most wanted in their applicants.
-Here’s a look at the top five transferrable skills you’ll need for these positions:1
+Here’s a look at the top five transferable skills you’ll need for these positions:1

 - Teamwork and collaboration